LifeSource/openconf/README.md

-# OpenConf
+# Web-conference-demo

-OpenConf is a web application for a fictious conference event.
+Web-conference-demo is a web application for a fictious conference event.
 The intent was to use Aurelia to build out a rich data driven application.

 ### Technologies